Chapter 26 | Video and Image Analysis

 Video Analysis

 The exact same point matching proceedure can also be applied to video files.
 In the example below, reference points in the post-crash orthomosaic are easily correlated with the video.
-Note, when a video is used used a camera’s background, the time-min, time-max, time-scale (playback speed), and time-offset attributes become available.
+Note, when a video is used a camera’s background, the time-min, time-max, time-scale (playback speed), and time-offset attributes become available.
 In this case, we fix the camera parameters (k1, k2, k3, p1, p2) to 0 and calibrate only for fov, position, and orientation.
 Oftentimes, it is easier to find a good camera calibration solution by restricting these values or a subset of them.

 Below, we show an overlayed animated motorcycle motion based on a manual analysis of the video by overlaying a 3D motorcycle object in the corresponding locations indicated by the projected video (automatic tracking is discussed below).
 The video is being projected back into the scene and is texture mapping the terrain mesh.
 The camera view is that of the calibration solution.